snex/monerorequest-ruby/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Adding a new Monerorequest version

+Adding a new Monerorequest version should be simple.

+1. Update SUPPORTED_MR_VERSIONS in ```lib/monerorequest.rb```.
+2. Add any necessary pipelines and validators in their respective folders.
+3. Define a file named "vX.rb" where X is your version that pulls in the pipelines and validators it needs.
+4. Make sure you add spec coverage for any new code you write and run ```bundle exec rubocop``` to ensure it passes the linter.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/snex/monerorequest.